google/zetasql/docs/functions-and-operators.md

 Otherwise the input is converted to a `DOUBLE` before aggregation, resulting in a potentially unstable result.

-This function ignores any NULL inputs.
-If all inputs are ignored, this function returns NULL.

-If this function receives a single non-NULL input, it returns `0`.
+This function ignores any `NULL` inputs.
+If all inputs are ignored, this function returns `NULL`.
+If this function receives a single non-`NULL` input, it returns `0`.

+`NaN` is produced if:

++ Any input value is `NaN`
++ Any input value is positive infinity or negative infinity.

 To learn more about the optional aggregate clauses that you can pass into this function, see